oroinc/documentation/backend/setup/dev-environment/docker-and-symfony/ubuntu.rst

 8. Restart the terminal and web browser to get them ready.

+.. admonition:: Business Tip

+   Digital technologies are gradually being adopted by manufacturing companies.
+Learn how eCommerce can help you achieve |digitalization in manufacturing|.

 What's Next
 -----------

 * :ref:`Follow the recommendations <setup-dev-env-docker-symfony-recommendations>`
 * :ref:`Install the Oro Application via the Command-Line Interface <setup-dev-env-docker-symfony-install-application>`

+.. include:: /include/include-links-seo.rst
+   :start-after: begin